nucleartide/Chomp/Readme.md

 ## 👀 Review the development process

+In addition to the game itself, the Chomp project also intends to demonstrate how a game comes together, and the tradeoffs that were made under particular constraints.

+A post-mortem write-up will be published when the project is done.
+Until done, here is a list of pull requests (categorized by gameplay system) that document the development process:

 | Gameplay System | Pull Request |
 | --- | --- |
 | Consumables | Implement bonus fruit